Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Introduction

 \item Thirdly, we provide a practical implementation of GIW: (a) following the split of $\cS_\te$, $\cD_\val$ is split into an IT set and an OOT set using the \emph{one-class support vector machine} \citep{scholkopf1999support}; (b) the IT set, instead of the whole $\cD_\val$, is used for IW; and (c) the OOT set directly joins training together with $\cD_\tr$ since no data in $\cD_\tr$ comes from the OOT part.

 \item Finally, we design and conduct extensive experiments that demonstrate the effectiveness of GIW in cases (iii) and (iv).
-The experiment design is also a major contribution since no experimental setup is available for reference to simulate case (iii) or (iv) on benchmark data sets. \end{itemize}
+The experiment design is also a major contribution since no experimental setup is available for reference to simulate case (iii) or (iv) on benchmark datasets. \end{itemize}

 \paragraph{Organization} The analyses of IW are in Section~\ref{sec:iw}, the proposal of GIW is in Section~\ref{sec:giw}, and the experiments are in Section~\ref{sec:experiments}.
 Related work and additional experiments are in the appendices.